voxpupuli/puppet-elasticsearch/README.md

 ###Instances

 This module works with the concept of instances.
-If none are configured it will not start any on its own.

 ####Quick setup
 ```puppet